Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 #### 1.3.4 Limitations

-One page on the limitations on the product (9.5.6)
 - PID Control

 Inclusion of PID control will be limited in the intial development of the program by the lack of native support in OpenRocket's python scripting implementation.
 This functionality may be developed at a later date.